Ferdinand VII: Revolt

-There were several military uprisings, or pronunciamientos during the king's second reign.
-The first, in September 1814, shortly after the end of the Peninsular War (June 1814), was General Espoz y Mina (Pamplona, 1814).
-Then, the following year, Juan Diaz Porlier (La Coruña, 1815).
-In 1817, General Luis Lacy (Barcelona, 1817), followed by General Juan Van Halen's (Valencia, 1818).
-These were followed by the most successful pronunciamiento, the one that led to the Trienio Liberal, that of Rafael del Riego, in 1820.
+There were several pronunciamientos, or military uprisings, during the king's second reign.
+The first came in in September 1814, three months after the end of the Peninsular War, and was led by General Espoz y Mina in Pamplona.
+Juan Díaz Porlier revolted at La Coruña in the following year.
+General Luis Lacy led an uprising in Barcelona in 1817, and General Juan Van Halen did the same in Valencia in 1818.
+In 1820 Rafael del Riego undertook the most successful pronunciamiento, leading to the Trienio Liberal.

-In 1820 a revolt broke out in favor of the Constitution of 1812, beginning with a mutiny of the troops under Riego.
+In 1820 a revolt broke out in favour of the Constitution of 1812, beginning with a mutiny of the troops under Riego.
 The king was quickly taken prisoner.
 Ferdinand had restored the Jesuits upon his return, but now they had become identified with repression and absolutism among the liberals, who attacked them: twenty-five Jesuits were slain in Madrid in 1822.
 For the rest of the 19th century, liberal political regimes expelled the Jesuits, and authoritarian regimes reinstated them.

+Ferdinand VII was an ardent opponent of Freemasonry in Spain, seeing it as a vehicle for secular liberal revolutions, an enemy of the Spanish Crown, aristocracy and the Catholic faith, subordinated to foreign interests (the Grand Orient of France primarily).
+After reinstating the Spanish Inquisition and the Jesuits, on 4 May 1814 he publicly declared all Spanish freemasons to be traitors.
+The same year Pope Pius VII issued a decree against Freemasonry, approved by Ferdinand VII and became an edict of the Spanish Inquisition.
+Freemasons in high places in Spanish society were arrested and the Masonic Lodges suppressed.
+Ferdinand blamed Freemasonry for the 1820 coup, the Trienio Liberal, as well as for the loss of Spanish colonies in Latin America, with his return to the throne for the so-called "Ominous Decade", the Anti-Masonic campaign stepped up and members who would not renounce Freemasonry were hanged.
+He had his police compile reports on Freemasons and former Freemasons active in Spanish society.